-If and when extra bass is needed, this Samsung HW-S60T Soundbar review is worth a read if your serious about the sound of your television entertainment.
+If and when extra bass is needed, this Samsung HW-S60T Soundbar review is worth a read if you are serious about the sound of your television entertainment.

 - Total power: 180W

 - Connectivity: HDMI, Wi-Fi and Bluetooth

 - Control: remote device, on-bar buttons and voice assistant

 - Compatibility: Samsung teles with Bluetooth, Wi-Fi and a HDMI

 It's a known and obvious fact that televisions are getting slimmer, so you may find that the audio is somewhat impaired.
 But, on the other hand, the soundbars have also slimmed down over recent years, which is great if you live in a small house or want something discrete.

 This option is no exception.
 It's an all-in-one, meaning that all the speakers and a sub are within one unit.
 It can sit on a side unit or be mounted to a wall depending on how or what you would like your TV set.
 And in terms of audio, it will produce a sound experience with extra bass and depth if this is what you feel you are missing from your current television watching experience.

 Samsung HW-S60T Soundbar: Set-up